the-puzzler/leautoencoder/README.md

 ![Our method vs baseline](our_method_vs_baseline_latent512_checkpoint100.png)

-The image above compares the current method against a plain masked-autoencoder baseline at latent size `512`, using the `100%` checkpoint.
+The image above compares the current method against a plain masked-autoencoder baseline at latent size `512` (96x compresion).

 ## Overview